nico-aero/Detox/docs/APIRef.Expect.md

 Expects the view to be at least N% visible on the screen.
 Accepts an optional parameter of percent threshold of element visibility, integer ranging from 1 to 100, that determines whether the element is visible or not.
 If no number is provided then defaults to 75%.

-Negating this expectation with a `not` expression expects the view’s visible area to be lower than N%.
+Negating this expectation with a `not` expression expects the view's visible area to be lower than N%.

-On iOS, visibility is defined by having the view, or one of its subviews, be topmost at the view’s activation point on screen.
+On iOS, visibility is defined by having the view, or one of its subviews, be topmost at the view's activation point on screen.

 ```js
 await expect(element(by.id('UniqueId203'))).toBeVisible();